sillevl/course-databases/data-exchange-formats/xml.md

 ## XML Vocabularies

-XML based markup languages = vocabulary
+Many XML vocabularies exist.
+These are all based on the XML markup language.
 * XHTML
 * MathML for mathematic
 * VoiceML for speech